Anyone interested in getting to know and experience South-Eastern Asia’s people and culture should join our Myanmar photography tour now.

 Our morning begins with another sunrise photoshoot, for today, we have arranged for you to capture three local fishermen working.
 This is sure to be a magical morning.
 After breakfast, we will travel to the 5-day market, visit the floating villages, and capture the lotus silk weaving.
 We will spend the afternoon taking our time capturing the beauty of the floating gardens of Lake Inle before returning to our accommodation for the evening meal.

 Day 12 | Inle Lake | (B, L, D)

 After a relaxing boat ride to Indein, you will have time to explore the marketplace.
 This is a free-shoot, and you are welcome to practice your street, documentation, and portrait photography here.
 Our second location of the day is the ruins of Nyuang Oak, where we will spend some time before taking a walk to a traditional village.

 Day 13 | Inle Lake to Yangon | (B, L, D)

-After breakfast, we make our way back to Yangon, where our tour began.
+After breakfast, we make our way back to Yangon, where our photography tour began.
 After our flight, you will have some free time to rest, explore Yangon, squeeze in one final street shoot, or get some last-minute gifts from the 2000 shops of Scotts Market!
 In the evening we will have our last dinner together during the tour.
 This is always an exceptional evening where we share our fondest memories and enjoy our final night together as a group.

 Day 14 | Yangon | (B)

-The tour is open to all levels of photographic skills, from beginner to experienced.
+Our Myanmar Photography Tour is open to all levels of photographic skills, from beginner to experienced.
 However, there will be no formal workshops or critiques.
 We will share knowledge and skills along the way, in the spirit of real adventurers.